raspberrypilearning/remote-control-buggy/en/step_5.md

 --- task ---

-You can then find the Buggy's IP address using this line of code:
+You can then find the buggy's IP address using this line of code:

 ```bash
 hostname -I